scottfr/SystemsBook/Applied/applied.md

 ## New Learning Inhibited ##

 New Learning tends to reduce Outdated Thinking, Communicating & Learning though our Outdated Thinking, Communicating & Learning tends to inhibit new learning.
-The question is then how do we break this cycle.
+How do we break this cycle?
 "New Learning Inhibited"^[New Learning Inhibited [http://insightmaker.com/insight/7018](http://insightmaker.com/insight/7018)] is adopted from "An Introduction to Systems Thinking with STELLA" by Barry Richmond.

 # Model